-The item "Long-term loans and other financial assets" includes, mainly in the amount of €20,893 thousand (€32,904 thousand on 31 December 2022), the financial asset corresponding to the fair value of future payments to be received in the long term from Covis Pharma GmbH.
-This asset originated in November 2014 when the Company transferred to AstraZeneca the rights to part of its respiratory franchise (Eklira and Duaklir, and other brands with the compound aclidinium bromide), a contract that included several components that involved receiving cash and deferred payments based on certain future milestones.
+The item "Long-term loans and other financial assets" includes, in the amount of 14,698 thousand euros (20,893 thousand euros on 31 December 2023), the financial asset corresponding to the fair value of future payments to be received in the long term from Covis Pharma GmbH.
+This asset initially originated in November 2014 when the Company transferred to AstraZeneca the rights to part of its respiratory franchise (Eklira and Duaklir, and other brands with the compound aclidinium bromide), a contract that included several components that involved receiving cash and deferred payments based on certain future milestones.
 On 5 January 2022, the agreement between AstraZeneca and Covis Pharma GmbH for the transfer of these rights entered into force.
-The agreement with AstraZeneca was novated to Covis Pharma GmbH, and as a result, in addition to continuing to receive royalty payments under the terms initially established with AstraZeneca, the Company received US\$10 million (equivalent to €8.8 million) on the date when the transaction was completed, as well as US\$40 million in different tranches until September 2023 (25 million in 2022 and 15 million in 2023), mainly linked to certain changes in the initially established milestone structure.
-At 31 December 2023, the remaining amount receivable consists entirely of the net present value of royalties receivable from 2025 onwards.
-The royalties receivable in 2024 are classified under the heading "Shortterm financial investments".
+The agreement with AstraZeneca was novated to Covis Pharma GmbH, and as a result, in addition to continuing to receive royalty payments under the terms initially established with AstraZeneca, the Company received US\$10 million (equivalent to €8.8 million) on the date when the transaction was completed, as well as US\$40 million in different tranches until September 2023 (25 million euros in 2022 and 15 million euros in 2023), mainly linked to certain changes in the initially established milestone structure.
+At 31 December 2024, the remaining amount receivable consists entirely of the net present value of royalties receivable from 2026 onwards.
+The royalties receivable in 2025 are classified under the heading "Short-term financial investments".

 The fair value of this transaction was determined upon initial recognition by an independent expert.
 The method used consisted in discounted cash flows adjusted for the probability of success of certain risks associated with the different phases of the products.
-Using this method, the future cash flows generated by the asset are estimated (converted from USD to euros at the exchange rate according to the range of dates stipulated in the agreement) for the estimated marketing period, taking into account the expiration of the patent.
+Using this method, the future cash flows generated by the asset are estimated (converted from US dollars to euros at the exchange rate according to the range of dates stipulated in the agreement) for the estimated marketing period, taking into account the expiration of the patent.
 These cash flows are discounted at a rate that reflects the current required rate of return on the market and the specific risks of the asset.
 Changes in the fair value of this financial asset are recorded under the heading "Other operating income" in the profit and loss statement (Note 19).

-The main assumptions and considerations applied in the valuation of financial assets as of 31 December 2023 are as follows:
+The main assumptions and considerations applied in the valuation of financial assets as of 31 December 2024 are as follows:

-- Level of revenue reached in future years derived from the contract with Covis Pharma GmbH. - Discount rate: depending on the countries where the cash flows will be obtained by Covis Pharma GmbH, resulting in an overall weighted average of approximately 12.2%.
+- Level of revenue reached in future years derived from the contract with Covis Pharma GmbH. - Discount rate: depending on the countries where the cash flows will be obtained by Covis Pharma GmbH, resulting in an overall weighted average of approximately 11.5%.

-The changes of these assets in the Balance Sheet and the cash flows that have occurred, as shown in detail in the cash flow statement, are detailed below:
+The changes of these assets in the balance sheet and the cash flows that have occurred, as shown in detail in the cash flow statement, are detailed below: